 Until recently, the Grenada Passport program had appeared squeaky clean from the outside.
 However, the Covid-19 pandemic has imposed unprecedented economic strain on Grenada’s economy.
 As is so often the case, economic pressure reveals indiscretion.

-Recent signs of immaturity includes political involvement in the day to day operations of the Grenada passport program.
+Recent signs of immaturity include political involvement in the day to day operations of the Grenada passport program.
 This has resulted in two high profile resignations by Grenada CBI officials.
 Additionally, a large government approved CBI project – Kimpton Kawana Bay – has revealed liquidity issues raising doubts about its ability to continue as a going concern.

 Also, privacy of Grenada passport applicants is not confidential.
 In an egregious betrayal of confidentiality, the US government has been underwriting the Grenada passport program.
 This is possible thanks to the Grenada government submitting applicant info using the US Joint Regional Communications Center (JRCC) due diligence protocol.